Dawgma-1712/WatchDawg2023/README.md

 The WatchDawg scouting system allows users to: <!--IDK maybe change this-->
 * Pit Scout for information on other team's robots <!--Better to use 1/2/3 or dots?-->
 * Match Scout <!-- Or maybe not use a list because we have 2 things -->
-* Automatically Analyze Other Teams and Robots During Live Matches
+* Automatically Analyze Other Teams and Robots During Matches

 ## An Offline System.

-The WatchDawg scouting system is entirely offline, so no worries if you forget about your scouting system right before a competition!
+The WatchDawg scouting system is entirely offline, so no worries if you forget about loading your scouting system right before a competition!

-WatchDawg
+In addition, no worries if you accidentally close a tab on your device -- WatchDawg will still be there when you come back.

+WatchDawg uses QR codes to transmit data without Wi-Fi.
+These QR codes can also be saved to the Amazon Fire's Photos for bulk inputs (such as pit scouting)

 ## An Easy To Use System.

-The watchdawg system is very intutitive <!-- reword obviously -->
+The WatchDawg system is very intutitive, both on the App side and the Microsoft Excel side. <!-- reword obviously -->

-Integrated with excel and provides automatic match and robot analysis Portability of the app allows scouters to be spread out for better viewing
+It is integrated with excel and provides automatic match and robot analysis when given data, and the portability of the app allows scouters to be spread out for better viewing

 <!--More stuff to note
 not a web page (not a big deal but what if oops i closed the web page) Excel Integration and Automatic Match Analysis check Fully Offline check?
 Ease of use/Portability check
-App + Excel sheet
+App + Excel sheet check?

 Future Steps check